ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 Armour, Injury and Casualty rolls.

-When a dice pool is rolled, a team re-roll can be used- hen a team re-roll is used, all of the dice in the dice

-Pool must be re-rolled (not just those dice that show an undesirable result)
+* When a dice pool is rolled, a team re-roll can be used- hen a team re-roll is used, all of the dice in the dice  Pool must be re-rolled (not just those dice that show an undesirable result)

-A team can use as many team re-rolls as they wish in earn turn, so long as they have enough remaining­emember, though, you can never re-roll a re-roll-
+* A team can use as many team re-rolls as they wish in earn turn, so long as they have enough remaining.
+Remember, though, you can never re-roll a re-roll.

-**Line of sight**

-To determine if one player can see another, we ne«

--
+**LINE OF SIGHT**

-determine if it has Line of Sight.
-A player is straiphr'd t0 haVe L'ne of Sight to another player ifa they are can be drawn from the centre of the square model kln' t0 the centre of the square that the other f the S
-'ng as the line does not cross any this line f 8en'
-A Piayer can still see another player' "ne ,0Uch«. but does not cross, a wall.\
+To determine if one player can see another, we need to determine if it has Line of Sight.
+A player is said to have Line of Sight to another player if a straight line can be drawn from the centre of the square they are in, to the centre of the square that the other model is in - so long as the line does not cross any walls of the dungeon.
+A Player can still see another player if this line touches, but does not cross, a wall.

-**DE ATE, SCATTER OR BOUNCE**
+**DEVIATE, SCATTER OR BOUNCE**

-Tfootballs used in Dungeon Bowl are oddly shaped and can often behave quite erratically,- specially when they hit a flat surface.
-Throughout the i . reference will be made to the ball 'deviating', 'scaT or 'bouncing', and it is worth establishing

-early ' hat is meant by each of these
+The footballs used in Dungeon Bowl are oddly shaped and often behave quite erratically especially when they hit a flat surface.
+Throughout the rules, reference will be made to the ball 'deviating', 'scattering' or 'bouncing', and it is worth establishing early on what is meant by each of these terms:
-terms:

-**DEVI**
+**DEVIATE**

-This represents a desperate pass veering wildly
+This represents a kicked ball or desperate pass veering wildly off target:
-off-target:

-When the ball deviates, it moves a number of squares equal to the roll of a D6 from the square in which it was placed, in a direction determined by rolling a D8 and referring to the Random Direction template.
+* When the ball deviates, it moves a number of squares equal to the roll of a D6 from the square in which it was placed, in a direction determined by rolling a D8 and referring to the Random Direction template.
 * If the ball lands in a square that is occupied by a Standing player that has not lost their Tackle Zone (see page 12), that player must attempt to catch the ball (see page 43).
 If they fail, it will bounce as described opposite.

--

-If the ball lands in an unoccupied square or a square that is occupied either by a Standing player that has lost their Tackle Zone or by a Prone or Stunned player, it will bounce before it comes to rest on the ground.**SCATTER**
+* If the ball lands in an unoccupied square or a square that is occupied either by a Standing player that has lost their Tackle Zone or by a Prone or Stunned player, it will bounce before it comes to rest on the ground.

+**SCATTER**

-i his happens whenever a ball (or a thrown player) in the air travels in an unexpected way:
+This happens whenever a ball (or a thrown player) in the air travels in an unexpected way:

-When the ball scatters, it moves from the square in which it was placed three times before landing, each time moving one square in a direction determined by rolling a D8 and referring to the Random Direction template.
+* When the ball scatters, it moves from the square in which it was placed three times before landing, each time moving one square in a direction determined by rolling a D8 and referring to the Random Direction template.

-A player cannot attempt to catch the ball should it enter the square they occupy on the first or second scatter roll, as it is still high in the air at this point.h after the third scatter roll the ball lands in a square that is occupied by a Standing player that has not lost their Tackle Zone, that player must attempt to catch the ball.
-If they fail, it will bounce.If after the third scatter roll the ball lands in an unoccupied square or a square that is occupied by either a Standing player that has lost their Tackle Zone Or by a Prone or Stunned player, it will bounce before 't comes to rest on the ground.
+* A player cannot attempt to catch the ball should it enter the square they occupy on the first or second scatter roll, as it is still high in the air at this point.
+* If after the third scatter roll the ball lands in a square that is occupied by a Standing player that has not lost their Tackle Zone, that player must attempt to catch the ball.
+If they fail, it will bounce.
+* If after the third scatter roll the ball lands in an unoccupied square or a square that is occupied by either a Standing player that has lost their Tackle Zone or by a Prone or Stunned player, it will bounce before it comes to rest on the ground.

 **BOUNCE**

-This happens for many reasons, most often when the ball (or the player in possession of it!) hits the ground or when a player drops
+This happens for many reasons, most often when the ball (or the player in possession of it!) hits the ground or when a player drops it:
-it:

--

-When the ball bounces, it moves one square in a direction determined by rolling a D8 and referring - the Random Direction template.If the ball bounces into a square that is occupied by a Standing player that has not lost their Tackle Zone, that player must attempt to catch the ball.
-If they fail, it will bounce again.If the ball bounces into a square that is occupied either by a Standing player that has lost their Tackle Zone or by a Prone or Stunned player, the ball will continue to bounce until it is caught by a Standing player or it comes to rest in an unoccupied square.**BOUNCING OFF THE WALL**
+* When the ball bounces, it moves one square in a direction determined by rolling a D8 and referring to the Random Direction template.
+* If the ball bounces into a square that is occupied by a Standing player that has not lost their Tackle Zone, that player must attempt to catch the ball.
+If they fail, it will bounce again.
+* If the ball bounces into a square that is occupied either by a Standing player that has lost their Tackle Zone or by a Prone or Stunned player, the ball will continue to bounce until it is caught by a Standing player or it comes to rest in an unoccupied square.

+**BOUNCING OFF THE WALL**

 Sometimes the ball will hit the walls of the dungeon, causing it to veer off in a random direction.
 This could be due to the ball bouncing into the wall, a player fumbling the ball next to the wall, or various other reasons.

 When the ball would hit the wall of the dungeon following a bounce, scatter or deviation, place the Ricochet template so that the Blood Bowl logo is theoretically where the ball would be if it hadn't hit the wall, and then roll a D6.
 The ball will be placed in the square corresponding to the roll, as determined by the Ricochet template.

 If the ball would bounce into a corner, then it will bounce as shown in one of the diagrams below, depending on which is most appropriate.

-Sometimes players may try to use the *walls to their* advantage, throwing the ball in such a way as to bounce it off the side of the dungeon into a more advantageous position.
-This works slightly differently and is *described fully* on page
+Sometimes players may try to use the walls to their advantage, throwing the ball in such a way as to bounce it off the side of the dungeon into a more advantageous position.
+This works slightly differently and is described fully on page 43.
-*43.*

-image33.png)

 layers that are